dweser/PedestrianDM/README.md

 Second, if `arg2=1`, then the program converts the binary data as indicated above, ommiting every `arg4` data files.

-Third, if `arg3=1`, then the program plots the data natively in Python, ommiting every `arg4` data files.
+Third, if `arg3=1`, then the program plots the data natively in Python, ommiting every `arg5` data files.
 The data is plot as an animation, so the user must close the resulting window to stop the animation.

+Fourth, if `arg4=1`, then the program plots the densities and differences between densities natively in Python, ommiting every `arg5` data files.
+The data is plot as an animation, so the user must close the resulting window to stop the animation.

-Finally, if `arg5=1`, then the program deletes the binary data in the folder `data`.
+Finally, if `arg6=1`, then the program deletes the binary data in the folder `data`.

 ## Output